 Beyond the obvious first two contenders (US and UK) we find countries not always hailed for their lack of regulations like Saudi Arabia, Australia, Germany, Japan… And France!

-Despite what whingers are saying, it is therefore easier to do business according in those countries.
+Despite what whingers are saying, it is, therefore, easier to do business in those countries.
 The criteria set by Time magazine used to determine this index are a mix of tax code, loan availability, and numbers such as “the number of days to build a warehouse”; this index is set against the growth of GDP.

 From this diagram we can conclude two main things:

 - Firstly that we have to debunk the myth about deregulation is making it easier for people to do business.
 There are other criteria in fact.
-If it takes “311 days to build a warehouse” as in does in China for instance, deregulation might not be very helpful to you.
-There are other factors such as corruption ,
+If it takes “311 days to build a warehouse” as in China, for instance, deregulation might not be very helpful to you.
+There are other factors such as corruption,

 As a conclusion, entrepreneurs may be reassured that going through the red tape may in fact be probably good for their own business.